 The most common forms of Coccidioides spp are Coccidioides immitis and Coc...

-The Collar sign (also called the hour glass sign ) is a helpful sign for diagnosis of diaphragmatic rupture on coronal or sagittal CT/ MR images and barium studies.
+The collar sign, also called the hourglass sign, is a helpful sign for diagnosis of diaphragmatic rupture on coronal or sagittal CT/ MR images and barium studies.
 It refers to a waist-like or collar-like appearance of herniated organs at the level of the diaphragm.

 Combined pulmonary fibrosis and emphysema (CPFE) are a possible new addition to a growing list of smoking-related lung disease characterised by the coexistence of usual interstitial pneumonia (UIP) or nonspecific interstitial pneumonia (NSIP) with emphysema in smokers.

-The comet tail sign is a finding that can be seen on computed tomographic scans of the chest.
+The comet tail sign is a finding that can be seen on CT scans of the chest.
 It consists of a curvilinear opacity that extends from a subpleural "mass" toward the ipsilateral hilum.
-The comet tail sign is produced by the distortion of vessels and bronchi that lead to an adjacent...
+The comet tail sign is produced by the distortion of vessels and bronchi that lead to an adjacent area of round ate...